ogzhnblgnn/springBootRestApi/README.md

 <hr/>

 You have to define your mySQL username and password parts in 'src -> main -> resources -> application.properties' file.<br>
-Required dependencies are given with 'pom.xml' and world database 'world.sql' file at the root folder.<br>
+Required dependencies are given with 'pom.xml' and the World Database 'world.sql' file at the root folder.<br>
 For get the project up: You can run main package as Java Application or Spring Boot Application.